Urquidy, backed by Bregman, Maldonado, leads Astros over A's - WHIZ News

 Over his last 27 innings, Urquidy has allowed six runs while lowering his ERA from 4.99 to 4.08.

-Maldonado, who struck out swinging in his first at-bat and crushed a 78 mph slider that Blackburn left on the outer middle in the fifth.
+Maldonado, who struck out swinging in his first at-bat, crushed a 78 mph slider that Blackburn left on the outer middle in the fifth.

+“They’re a big part of our offense,” Baker said.
+“We get those two guys going then we’ll really start rolling.”

 Blackburn (6-4) allowed six runs in four innings.
 He is winless in five career starts against the Astros.